Create a Hadoop cluster

-Cloud Dataproc allows you to create one or more Compute Engine instances that can connect to a Cloud Bigtable instance and run Hadoop jobs.
-This page explains how to use Cloud Dataproc to automate all of the following tasks:
+You can use Dataproc to create one or more Compute Engine instances that can connect to a Cloud Bigtable instance and run Hadoop jobs.
+This page explains how to use Dataproc to automate the following tasks:

-- Installing Hadoop, HBase, and the Cloud Bigtable HBase adapter
+- Installing Hadoop and the HBase client for Java

-- Setting the correct authorization scopes for Cloud Bigtable
+- Setting the correct authorization scopes for Bigtable

-After you create your Cloud Dataproc cluster, you can use the cluster to run Hadoop jobs that read and write data to and from Cloud Bigtable.
+After you create your Dataproc cluster, you can use the cluster to run Hadoop jobs that read and write data to and from Bigtable.

 This page assumes that you are already familiar with Hadoop.
-For additional information about Cloud Dataproc, see the Cloud Dataproc documentation.
+For additional information about Dataproc, see the Dataproc documentation.

-Before you start, you'll need to complete the following tasks:
+Before you begin, you'll need to complete the following tasks:

-- Create a Cloud Bigtable instance.
-Be sure to note the project ID and Cloud Bigtable instance ID.
+- Create a Bigtable instance.
+Be sure to note the project ID and Bigtable instance ID.

-- Enable the Cloud Bigtable, Cloud Bigtable Table Admin, Cloud Dataproc, and Cloud Storage JSON APIs.
+Enable the Bigtable, Bigtable Admin, Dataproc, and Cloud Storage JSON APIs.

-gcloudtool.
-See the Cloud SDK setup instructions for details.
+- Install the Google Cloud CLI.
+See the gcloud CLI setup instructions for details.

 - Install the